 All reportable incidents and lost time injuries are reviewed during executive management meetings and Board meetings.
 In addition, the executive management team reviews incidents which did not result in injury but were considered to have been serious or to have had a high potential impact.
 All serious incidents and high potential incidents are also reviewed by the Group SHE Committee and are cascaded within the business as appropriate to ensure that preventive actions are taken.
 This system was further strengthened in 2015 with actions being tracked via the online incident management system.

 A proactive approach to improving energy efficiency means that Bodycote has implemented a variety of systems to reduce water and gas consumption, and to re-use heat energy.
 The ongoing effort to lessen the impact on the environment has resulted in Bodycote seeking ISO 14001 accreditation at all of its facilities.
-In addition, many of our sites are in the process of obtaining ISO 50001 Energy Management Systems Standard.

 At every stage where Bodycote is involved in the manufacturing cycle, our operational aim is to reduce the overall impact on the environment, not just in our own operations, but also those of our customers.
 Bodycote operates modern, efficient equipment, which is operated around the clock so as to optimise treatment processing cycles.
 Without Bodycote, many companies would be using older in-house technology and running their equipment at reduced capacity, both of which drain energy resources.
 Working with Bodycote enables our customers to commit more easily to carbon reduction initiatives.

 Bodycote also reduces the carbon footprint of our customers' activities by increasing the lifespan of their products, by improving metallurgical properties and by enhancing corrosion resistance.
-For example, surface treatment technology is widely used in the reclamation of damaged and worn components, offering a cost-effective and energy-efficient alternative to the need to manufacture new replacement parts, and treated parts often last up to twenty times longer than the original.
+For example, surface treatment technology is widely used in the reclamation of damaged and worn components, offering a cost-effective and energy-efficient alternative to the need to manufacture new replacement parts.
+The treated parts often last up to twenty times longer than the original.

-Whilst thermal processing is an energy-intensive business, it is a vital part of the manufacturing chain and its use saves the energy it consumes many times over.
+Whilst thermal processing is an energy-intensive business, it is a vital part of the manufacturing supply chain and its use saves the energy it consumes many times over.

 Greenhouse gas emissions